augustsaintfreytag/stalker-bhs-changes/README.md

 # STALKER Body Health System Changes

-A mod implementing custom changes to the Body Health System mod and its add-on Body Health System Overhaul (BHS Overhaul) for the GAMMA mod pack available for STALKER Anomaly (Open X-Ray/Monolith engine).
+A mod implementing custom changes to the Body Health System mod and its add-on Body Health System Realistic Overhaul (BHSRO) for the GAMMA mod pack available for STALKER Anomaly (Open X-Ray/Monolith engine).

 > [!WARNING]
 > This mod is in active development and not yet functional.